The Qmod Workshop - Part 2: Higher-Level Concepts

 Exercise 8b

-.
-There’s no need to perform another uncomputation, as this brings our calculation to an end.
+4. Add the result of the second operation to w.
+There is no need to perform another uncomputation, as this brings the calculation to an end.

 Create the model, optimize on the circuit’s width, and run the circuit.
 Can you identify where qubits have been released and reused?